stratosphereips/NetSecGame/docs/architecture.md

 #### Assumption and Conditions for Actions
 1. When playing the `ExploitService` action, it is expected that the agent has discovered this service before (by playing `FindServices` in the `target_host` before this action)
-2. The `Find Data` action finds all the available data in the host if successful.
+2. The `FindData` action finds all the available data in the host if successful.
-3. The `Find Data` action requires ownership of the target host.
+3. The `FindData` action requires ownership of the target host.
 4. Playing `ExfiltrateData` requires controlling **BOTH** source and target hosts
 5. Playing `Find Services` can be used to discover hosts (if those have any active services)
 6. Parameters of `ScanNetwork` and `FindServices` can be chosen arbitrarily (they don't have to be listed in `known_networks`/`known_hosts`)